PF

 Instructions

-2. 2Once the chicken has marinated for an hour, strain the buttermilk brine into a clean bowl.
-In a separate bowl, whisk together the flour, cornstarch, baking powder, and ½ tablespoon of salt.
+2. 2Remove the chicken from the marinade and strain the buttermilk into a clean shallow bowl.
+In a separate bowl, whisk together the flour, cornstarch, baking powder, and salt until combined.

-3. 3Dredge each chicken thigh in the flour mixture, dip back into the buttermilk, then coat again in flour, pressing to adhere.
-Place the breaded chicken on a clean plate and repeat with the remaining pieces until ready to fry.
+3. 3Dredge each chicken thigh in the flour mixture, dip back into the buttermilk, then coat again in the flour mixture, pressing gently to adhere.
+Place the breaded chicken on a clean plate and repeat with all remaining pieces.

-4. 4Fill a heavy-bottomed skillet with vegetable oil, about 1/3 of the way up.
-Heat oil to 350°F over medium-high heat.
-I use an instant-read thermometer to check the temperature of the oil.
-Once the oil is hot, carefully place two chicken thighs into the oil.
-Do not move the chicken for at least 3 minutes, or you may knock off the coating.
+4. 4Fill a heavy-bottomed skillet with vegetable oil about one-third of the way up.
+Heat the oil to 350°F over medium-high heat, using an instant-read thermometer to verify temperature.
+Carefully place two chicken thighs into the hot oil and do not move them for at least 3 minutes to prevent the coating from dislodging.

-5. 5Fry until one side is golden brown, about 4-5 minutes.
-Using tongs, gently flip the chicken and continue cooking until an instant-read thermometer reads 165° F, 4-5 minutes.
+5. 5Fry until the first side is golden brown, about 4–5 minutes.
+Using tongs, gently flip the chicken and continue cooking until an instant-read thermometer inserted into the thickest part reads 165°F, another 4–5 minutes.
+Transfer the cooked chicken to a wire rack and repeat with the remaining two chicken thighs.

-8. 8Once the chicken is finished cooking, turn off the heat.
-Carefully whisk ½ cup of the hot reserved oil into the spice blend, then brush it over both sides of the chicken.
-Serve over white bread and top with pickle chips.
+7. 7Once all chicken is finished cooking and resting on the wire rack, turn off the heat.
+Carefully whisk ½ cup of the reserved hot oil into the spice blend until a paste forms, then brush the mixture evenly over both sides of all chicken thighs.

 Nutrition — Per Serving